mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

 **Defining presets**

 Presets can be configured in the `presets` option of the `light` configuration.

 Presets are arranged in groups.
-You can define as many groups as you like.
+You can define as little or as many groups as you like.
 The example configuration uses two groups, but that is only to mimic the original behavior.
-I you only need one group, then create one group.
+If you only need one group, then create one group.
 If you need ten, go ahead and knock yourself out.

-The general structure of presets is:
+The general structure of the presets configuration is:

 ```yaml
 light: